mozilla/webxr-api/WebXR API.md

 		readonly attribute double length;
 	}

+XRPlaneAnchors usually represent surfaces like floors, table tops, or walls.

+## XRAnchorOffset

+	interface XRAnchorOffset {
+		readonly attribute XRAnchor anchor;
+		readonly attribute double x;
+		readonly attribute double y;
+		readonly attribute double z;
+	}

+XRAnchorOffset represents a position in relation to an anchor, returned when XRPresentationFrame.findAnchor casts a ray.
+If the ray intersects an XRPlaneAnchor, the XRAnchorOffset returned will contain that anchor and the position in the anchor's coordinate system where the intersection occurred.
+If the ray passes near an existing XRAnchor, the XRAnchorOffset returned may contain that anchor and the relative position of closest point on the ray.
+The Reality may, if possible, create a new XRAnchor for use in the XRAnchorOffset or return null if the ray does not intersect anything in the reality or it is not possible to anchor at the intersection.

+- How near is "near" for rays passing XRAnchors?
+ARKit suggests to stay no more than 3M from anchors or suffer lever arm issues.

 ## XRManifold

 	interface XRManifold {
 		TBD
 	}

-### Todo

-- expose the manifold vertices and edges as well as its extent (FOV only, full sphere, etc)
+- How do we expose the manifold vertices and edges as well as its extent (FOV only, full sphere, etc)?

 ## XRStageBounds